Aox Inc.: Corporate history

 Husband and wife Michael and Linda Aronson founded Aox Inc. in Waltham, Massachusetts, in 1978.
 Founded as Aox Associates, the company's first product was MATE, word processing software for Z80- and 8080-based microcomputers running on top of iCOM Peripherals' or Technical Design Labs' floppy disk operating systems.
 Michael Aronson (born c.
 1952) co-founded Aox after graduating from Harvard University with a doctorate in physics.
 His interest in computers grew through his post-graduate studies, the most illuminating being the computer analysis of samples of Napoleon's preserved hair for traces of arsenic—a hypothesized cause of Napoleon's death.
 Together with his wife Linda, Michael pooled money to start a business in the computer industry.
 The two named the company after their Afghan Hound, Aox.
+While operating Aox from his home, Michael moonlighted at Lifeboat Associates, a major distributor of software for the CP/M operating system based in New York, as a freelance developer.

-The company's big break was the release of a Z80 CP/M compatibility card for the IBM Personal Computer, dubbed Baby Blue.
-This add-on board proved fairly popular, as it opened up the IBM PC to a wide variety of productivity software already developed and tested for earlier CP/M machines.
-The company then transitioned into a full-time hardware company, developing and contracting the manufacture of upgrade boards and add-on cards for various personal computing platforms throughout the 1980s.
+While working at Aox from home, Michael developed a Z80 CP/M compatibility card for the IBM Personal Computer.
+He pitched the product to Lifeboat, who showed no interest in commercializing it.
+Unfazed by their rejection, Michael then pitched it to his co-worker at Lifeboat, Harris Landgarten, who coincidentally had a startup computer company of his own, Xedex.
+Xedex agreed to buy the rights to the product from Aox and named the product the Baby Blue.
+It proved fairly popular, as it opened up the IBM PC to a wide variety of productivity software already developed and tested for earlier CP/M machines.
+Michael then transitioned Aox into a full-time hardware company, developing and contracting the manufacture of upgrade boards and add-on cards for various personal computing platforms throughout the 1980s.
 After selling off the marketing and manufacturing rights of many of their upgrade boards to Kingston Technology of Fountain Valley, California in December 1992, Aox began winding down their commissions to contract manufacturers, instead pivoting to the role of a licensor of their new designs.
 Aox soon earned customers such as IBM, Hewlett-Packard, Sun Microsystems, and Apple Computer.
 IBM was Aox's largest customer in 1993; they briefly held equity stake in the company in 1990.